codeselfstudy/codeselfstudy_flask/README.rst

 - :code:`master` -- don't use the master branch.
 - :code:`dev` -- you can edit the dev branch, but don't upload breaking changes.

 You can fork this repo and edit the `dev` branch.
+Or talk to us at the meetups about getting write access to the repo.
 When ready to merge back into this repo, create a pull request.
 If unsure what to do, just ask. :)

 Structure
 ---------